awilkin/design-portfolio/MD files/homeline.md

 ## The Process

 ### Initial Research
 I worked side-by-side with the client to understand her vision.
 She'd recently been through a remodeling fiasco, so in this case, she was also a user.
-I could conduct user interviews and usability testing throughout the day as I was building screens.
-Not ideal, but better than a client that's never been through the experience.
+I could conduct small user interviews and usability testing throughout the day as I was building screens.

-After speaking with the client, it became clear that in order to solve communication problems between the contractor and the remodeling client, both parties needed to see the budget, the schedule, and the tasks of the remodeling project.
-These three pieces of information are vital to both parties and cause the most contention.
-By making this information transparent, both parties could foresee problems and solve them early on.

 ### Wireframes
 The entire team met and used a whiteboard to define the fundamental functions necessary to solve the user's problem.
 Keeping in mind that we only had 9 hours to build and deploy our app, we kept things as simple as possible.